-This program continues to operate smoothly at the IMUC.
-This service is free to County residents.
+This program continues to operate smoothly at the IMUC and is a free service for County residents.
 A similar bin has been placed at the Transfer Station for the receipt of compostable food wastes from commercial customers.
 Commercial customers are charged the established disposal fee of \$178 per ton.

-The McIntire Recycle Center received 4.19 tons of compostable materials residents in April.
+The McIntire Recycle Center received 8.73 tons of compostable materials from residents in March.
+The McIntire Recycle Center received 9 tons of compostable materials from residents in April.